-Right to object – You have the right to object to certain processing of your personal data if you believe that your right to privacy weighs heavier than Billhop's interest in processing your personal data.
+Right to object – You have the right to object to certain use of your personal data if you believe that your right to privacy weighs heavier than Billhop’s interest in processing your personal data.
 You always have the right to object to processing for the purpose of direct marketing.

-Right to data portability – If our right to process your personal data is based on either consent or performance of contract, you have the right to request that we transfer the personal data that you have provided to us to a third party.
+Right to data portability – If our right to process your personal data is based on either consent or performance of contract, you have the right to request that we transfer the personal data that you have provided to us, to a third party.
 This is provided that such transfer is technically possible and can be done in an automated way.

 Swedish Data Protection Authority